Why Natural Cleaning Products and Practices?

 - Consider safer, more efficient Energy Star torchiere lamps over popular halogen torchiere lamps.
 The halogen lamps can cause fires, according to the U.S. Consumer Product Safety Commission.
 While relatively inexpensive to purchase, halogen lamps are expensive to operate.

 - Use dimmers, timers and motion detectors on indoor and outdoor lighting.

 Heating and cooling your home:

 - Change or clean your furnace and air conditioner filters regularly to keep heating and cooling systems running efficiently.
 Dust can restrict airflow and stress the system.
 Filters can be washable or disposable.
 Measure the existing filter to make sure to buy a filter that fits properly.
 It is best to keep several filters on hand as replacements during the cooling season.

-- Instead of disposing of a dirty furnace or air conditioner filter, you could vacuum it once per month and spray it with Endust or a similar product which restores the dust-catching ability of the filters.
-You can reuse the filter two or three times this way.
+- Instead of disposing of a dirty furnace or air conditioner filter, you could vacuum it once per month to extend the life of the filter.

 - Install a programmable thermostat to regulate your heating and cooling when you are not home.

 - Test windows and doors to see if they need new weather-stripping by lighting a candle and moving it around the perimeter of the window or door.
 If the flame flickers, you need to install new weather-stripping.
 Don’t put the candle near curtains or blinds though.